dingwilson/SwiftVideoBackground/README.md

 #### Singleton

 `SwiftVideoBackground` includes a singleton instance that can be conveniently accessed with `VideoBackground.shared`.
 An instance of `VideoBackground` can only play one video on one `UIView` at a time.
-So if you needed to play on multiple `UIView`s, you can instantiate more instances of `VideoBackground`:
+So if you need to play on multiple `UIView`s, you can instantiate more instances of `VideoBackground`:

 ```swift
 let myVideoBackground = VideoBackground()